-- Pindangan Ruins – is the remnant of a church that was built in May 6, 1786 that symbolizes the unification of two sitios, San Vicente de Blanac, a coastal village, and San Guillermo de Dalangdag, a village at the foothills of mountains, both desiring for mutual protection against their assailants, the pirates and the headhunters through Fr.
+The remnants of a church that was built in May 6, 1786, that symbolizes the unification of two sites, San Vicente de Blanac, a coastal village, and San Guillermo de Dalangdag, a village at the foothills of mountains, both desiring for mutual protection against their assailants, the pirates and the headhunters through Fr.
 Jose Torres in 1759.

 How to get there?